starling021/ehtools/README.md

 > Ehtools Framework only supports two OS

-    INFO: Ehtools Framework only supports two
+    Ehtools Framework only supports two
     operating systems - Kali Linux and Parrot OS!

 > Full root access and access to /root folder

-    INFO: All ehtools files and folders will be copied to /root, /bin and /etc system folders, to copy ehtools data to your system Ehtools Framework needs full root access!
+    All ehtools files and folders will be copied to /root, /bin and /etc system folders, to copy ehtools data to your system Ehtools Framework needs full root access!

 > Good Internet connection for server support (only ehtools PRO)

-    INFO: The server support for ehtools PRO is one of system requirements, it is needed for collect information about ehtools crashes and it is also needed for check product status such as (you bought ehtools/you did not buy ehtools)
+    The server support for ehtools PRO is one of system requirements, it is needed for collect information about ehtools crashes and it is also needed for check product status such as (you bought ehtools/you did not buy ehtools)

 ***